Rate-of-return regulation: Basics for assessing rate of return

-Government regulators use this formula in order to ascertain the proper rate of return regulated firms should be permitted to have.

-Advantages of Rate-of-Return Regulation
+Advantages

 Rate-of-Return regulation was mainly used due to its ability to be sustainable in the long-term and resistant to changes in the company's conditions as well as its popularity among investors.
 While regulation of this type prevents monopolies with the potential to make large profits from doing so, such as electricity companies, it provides stability.
 Investors will not make as large dividends off of regulated utility companies; however, they will be able to make fairly constant, substantial returns despite fluctuations in the economy or firm composure.
 Investor risk is minimized since the regulator's prudence in price setting is constrained by the method used to set the regulation rate.
 Therefore, investors can depend on consistency, which can be an attractive offer, especially in a volatile world market.

 Furthermore, regulation of this sort protects the firm from negative public opinion while providing the consumer with ease of mind.
 Throughout history, due to their large profits, public opinion has turned against monopolies, which eventually resulted in severe anti-trust laws in the early 20th century.
 Unregulated monopolies such as Standard Oil that pulled vast profits quickly became the subjects of negative public opinion, the original source of regulation of monopolies.
 With rate-of-return regulation, consumers can rely on the government to ensure that they are paying fair prices for their electricity and other regulated services, and not feeding into a business of trusts and greed.

-Disadvantages of Rate-of-Return Regulation and Criticism
+Disadvantages and criticism

 The central problem with rate-of-return regulation, the reason most countries with economic regulation have switched to alternate methods of regulating such firms, is that rate-of-return regulation does not provide strong incentives for regulated firms to operate efficiently.
 The main form of this weakness is the Averch-Johnson effect.

 Firms regulated in this manner may engage in disproportionate capital accumulation, which in turn will heighten the price level allotted by the government regulator, raising the firm's short-term profits.
 Unnecessary capital expenditures and operating expenses would increase the firm's revenue requirement (R) as a result of both an increase in operating expenses (E) and depreciation costs (d).
 Depreciation costs rise due to the fact that as a firm obtains more capital, that physical capital will depreciate over time, thereby raising the overall depreciation cost and their regulated price level as allocated by the government.